11suryasoni/JavaTraining/README.md

 ```

-Links to jar's installation, Add these to the project's IDE's workspace.
+Links to jar's installation, Add these to the project's IDE's workspace & Extra Jar's are attatched with projects.
 ###
 ### Prerequisites